Shikaga/story/index.md

 When she awoke a gain, the sun was already high int he sky and she felt Orin's hand on her forehead.

+"No fever", he whispered as her eyes flickered open momentarily before she squeezed them tight against the blinding light shining through the window.
+Straining, she moved one of her hands from under the covers and reached out for Orin limply.
+He caught her hand and she entwined her fingers in his.
+His hand felt intensely hot.

+"You have lost a lot of blood.
+You are very cold.
+But I don't think that you have an infection" he whispered.
+She squeezed his hand softly, and lay still.

+She found herself crying again.
+Relief overwhelmed her, just knowing that Orin was still okay was enough to put her heart at rest.
+She nodded off again into a dreamless sleep, before being brought around again by Orin sitting her up against the wall.

+"Time to drink", he said, placing a cup of cool water to her lips.
+She suddenly realized how thirsty she was and drank the water down in one long slow gulp.

 Random stuff
 ---